mcfwalker/qwkshot/docs/ai/assistant-references/README.md

 -   `/system-instructions`: Contains timestamped versions of the system instructions provided to the Assistant.
 -   `/motion-kb`: Contains timestamped versions of the Motion Knowledge Base JSON file provided to the Assistant via Retrieval.
+-   `/pattern-kb`: Contains timestamped versions of the Pattern Knowledge Base JSON file provided to the Assistant via Retrieval.

 ## Files & Workflow